notifi-network/notifi-network.github.io/docs/alert-trigger/admin-panel/index.md

 Click on Send Test Messages in the left hand navigation bar.

 In the Admin console, add a new topic with Type Broadcast.
-The Broadcast Id must start with the DappID then two underscores.
-Since the DappID used is “sampledapp”, the Broadcast Id must start with “sampledapp__”.
+The Broadcast Id must start with the dappID then two underscores.
+Since the dappID used is “sampledapp”, the Broadcast Id must start with “sampledapp__”.

 <!-- pic -->